 Newtonian dynamics, including kinematics, the laws of motion, gravitation, and rotational motion, are considered.
 The conservation laws for energy, momentum, and angular momentum, are presented along with applications ranging from the atomic to the celestial.
 One laboratory meeting per week.
 NOTE: PHYS 110 and PHYS 120 are intended for both science and non-science majors.
-Calculus concepts and techniques are introduced and taught as needed.
-No prior knowledge of calculus is necessary.
-MNS; OL; STAFF with the wave nature of light.
-One laboratory meeting per week.
-Techniques from calculus are introduced and taught as needed.
-No prior knowledge of calculus is necessary.
+In PHYS 110 and PHYS 120, calculus concepts and techniques are introduced and taught as needed.
+No prior knowledge of calculus is necessary to undertake these courses.
 MNS; QL; STAFF